Black Diamond GlideLite Splitboard Mix STS Review

 Black Diamond provides the only consumer skin glue available for purchase; the Black Diamond Gold Label adhesive.
 The adhesive was reliable on our bases throughout a day of touring and easy to pull apart or off when the time came.
 We observed no glopping or plush saturation when testing this skin in wet and dry snow conditions.

-The Glidelite falls in the average price range category for mohair mix skins.
-For those looking for skins in the glide performance category, we feel its performance justifies its price tag.
-These skins seem well made, and the incorporation of nylon should allow them to last for a few seasons of heavy use, thus adding to their value.
+The Glidelite has a slightly below average price range for mohair mix skins.
+For those looking for skins in the glide performance category, we feel this is the best value for a mohair based skin.
+These skins are well made, and the incorporation of nylon should allow them to last for a few seasons of use, thus adding to their value.

 The Black Diamond Glidelite is an all-around solid performer.
-In our testing, it never upstaged other models but also never fell short; just a reliable skin built for any day in the backcountry.
-The Glidelite is good for most intermediate to advanced splitboarders looking for a day in day out mohair mix skin that is light and packable.
+In our testing, it never upstaged other models but also never fell short; it's a reliable skin built for is built for any day in the backcountry.
+The Glidelite is good for most intermediate to advanced splitboarders looking for a day in and day out mohair mix skin that is light and packable.

 — Isaac Laredo